 Do you catch up on industry news on the go?
 Don’t you hate it when you click on a juicy headline only to encounter a slow loading or poorly formatted (for mobile) website?
-If you’re like most of us, you have no patience for this and will quickly move on to the next piece of news.
+If you’re like most of us, you have no patience for this and will move on to the next piece of news.

 Business owners, take note.
 This kind of user experience is the kiss of death for your website content.
-Google announced last year that mobile had overtaken desktop as the primary way people search online and if you use social media to promote your business the statistics are even worse.
+Google announced last year that mobile had overtaken desktop as the primary way people search online.
+And if you use social media to promote your business the statistics are even worse.
 Facebook’s Q4 2015 report shows that 90% of its daily active users access Facebook via mobile device.

 While some view this as part of Facebook’s evil plan to take over the world by keeping its users on Facebook longer, I don’t see it that way.
 I think we should view “instant articles” as a gift.
 By making this technology available to everyone, Facebook is creating a consistent experience for mobile users when viewing news and business content.
 Our job is to acknowledge the change and adjust our strategies accordingly.

-What Exactly are Instant Articles?
+What Are Facebook Instant Articles?

-Social media platforms compete with search engines for advertising dollars, so these companies aren’t implementing this technology simply to be nice.
+Social media platforms compete with search engines for advertising dollars, so these companies aren’t implementing this technology just to be nice.
 They want users to have the best experience possible when using their service.
 Happy users that regularly use their platforms equal more advertising dollars.
-But, for businesses, this is a gift because it also means that these platforms can provide a superior user experience when people view the content we work so hard to create.
+But, for businesses, this is a gift because it also means that these platforms can provide a superior experience when people view the content we work so hard to create.

 While these technologies will help to make the content we share more consumable, it doesn’t mean our websites don’t need to be mobile-friendly.
 If the content we share does its job potential customers will continue to explore our websites.
 At that point, it’s up to us to ensure that our sites don’t disappoint.